sailfish009/openstructure/modules/io/doc/mmcif.rst

     information is available by the stored
     :class:`AtomHandles <ost.mol.AtomHandle>` of each entry.

+    :returns: :class:`list` of :class:`MMCifInfoEntityBranchLink`

+  .. method:: GetEntityBranchByChain(chain_name)

+    Get bond information for chains with branched entities.
+Returns all :class:`MMCifInfoEntityBranchLink` objects in one list if chain is a branched entity, an empty list otherwise.

+    :param chain_name: Chain name to check for branch links
+    :type chain_name: :class:`str`
+    :returns: :class:`list` of :class:`MMCifInfoEntityBranchLink`

   .. method:: AddEntityBranchLink(chain_name, atom1, atom2, bond_order)

     Add bond information for a branched entity.